-Order of events in Hall during formal dinners
+Order of events in Hall during dinners

-- Students and Hall members will go into Hall and take a seat (usually unassigned).
-You will stand again before Benchers walk in. - Benchers will walk into Hall, following the porter striking his staff ('Procession of the Bench'). - Everyone remains standing until the most senior Bencher present says the First Grace ('Grace before Meat').
+- Students and Hall walk in and take a seat (usually unassigned).
+You will stand before Benchers walk in. - Benchers will walk into Hall, following the porter striking his staff ('Procession of the Bench'). - Everyone remains standing until the most senior Bencher present will say the First Grace ('Grace before Meat').
 Everyone sits down for the meal.
-Napkins are placed in laps. - Members and guests are not permitted to leave their seats (save for exceptional circumstances) between the First and Second Grace.
-Suit jackets need to be kept on for the duration of dinner.

-- The meal usually consists of three courses served by waitors. - After the courses coffee is usually served and, depending on the event, a carafe of port may be available on each table.
-If you take some, pass the carafe to the left. - This diagram shows a standard dinner place setting.
-There isn't a port glass in this image - if port is to be served there will be an additional glass, like a miniture wine glass.

-- After Second Grace ('Grace after Meat') there are three toasts: "the King", "Domus" (Latin for the home, i.e. Middle Temple), and "absent members".
-For each one, first the Master Treasurer addresses the most Junior Bencher, who then replies to Master Treasurer and finally everyone else repeats the toast and raises their glasses. - If there is a speech or performance after dinner there will be a short comfort break after second grace.
+Napkins are placed in laps. - Once seated, Members and guests are not permitted to leave their seats (save for exceptional circumstances) between the First and Second Grace.
+Suit jackets need to be kept on for the duration of dinner. - The meal will usually consist of three courses served by waiters.
+See also diagram of a place setting below. - After the courses, a carafe of port will be available to each table.
+If you take some, pass the carafe to the left. - At Second Grace ('Grace after Meat') there are three toasts: "the King", "Domus" (Latin for the home, i.e. Middle Temple), and "absent members".
+Members repeat the words of each toast after the Master Treasurer has addressed the Junior Bencher. - If there is a speech or performance after dinner there will be a short comfort break after second grace.